audiotrans/audiotrans.github.io/README.md

 * Tap "Receive" right after tapping "Transmit", a 250 milliseconds delay is acceptable.

+In this type of Transmission, both the transmitter and the receiver should be synchronised.
+Therefore it is known as Synchronous Data Transmitted.

 ## How it works (The Principle)

 In the Transmiting end the "Message" is encoded into 7 bit binary form, eg: "S" -> 1010011.